prachigauriar/URLMock/README.md

    Note that some networking APIs—most notably AFNetworking—send headers that you didn’t explicitly set, so you should determine what those are before creating your mock requests.
-To make things a little easier, you can use use `+[UMKMockHTTPRequest setDefaultHeaders:]` to set the default headers for new UMKMockHTTPRequest instances.
-For example, if you’re using AFNetworking default HTTP request serializer, you can set default headers this way:
+To make things a little easier, you can use `+[UMKMockHTTPRequest setDefaultHeaders:]` to set the default headers for new UMKMockHTTPRequest instances.
+For example, if you’re using AFNetworking’s default HTTP request serializer, you can set default headers this way:

         [UMKMockHTTPRequest setDefaultHeaders:[[AFHTTPRequestSerializer serializer] HTTPRequestHeaders]];